 The Biology Department examines our assessment data on a yearly basis to address how well our students are meeting the program learning outcomes.
 The attachments below describe the detailed data that we have obtained over several years for each major.

 Our first priority as an academic department is to ensure that our students are learning the essential content in the field of biology.
 We use the ETS Major Field Test in Biology to measure the performance of our undergraduates in four major areas of Biology: Cell Biology, Molecular Biology & Genetics, Organismal Biology, and Population Biology, Evolution, & Ecology.
-From 2010-2015 the overall average score of our graduating seniors has been in the range of the 80th – 95th percentile on this nationally normed exam.
+From 2016-2021 the overall average score of our graduating seniors has generally been well over the 50th percentile on this nationally normed exam.

 Another priority of our department is that our students will participate in the life of the department by involvement in science clubs and/or in various positions of responsibility such as graders, tutors, and teaching assistants.
 In general, over 80% of our majors are involved in science clubs or department-specific employment.

 Since many students struggle with the integration of their Christian faith with science, another priority of our department is that students will develop a rationally defensible integration of science with their faith.
-In our most recent measurement, 90% of our graduating seniors were able to write an essay with a strong defensible integration of their faith with science.
+In general, over 90% of our graduating seniors are able to write an essay with a strong defensible integration of their faith with science.

 Finally, a top priority is that our students should be prepared to gain admittance to graduate programs and science-related careers.
 We assess these data every five years.
 In our most recent survey, 88% of our alumni were employed or attending graduate school in a Biology or STEM-related field.
 In addition, our acceptance rate of students into graduate and health profession’s schools continues to be at least 90%.